tamaraheater/Sample-project/README.md

-This is the org file samole pro returned from hub
+This is the org file sample pro returned from hub